antigrav-creative/combo-overlay/README.md

 **User Horses (`userHorses=true`):**
 - Each user gets their own horse positioned randomly in the bottom half
 - Horse displays user's Twitch color and username
-- Horse grows larger with each horselul redemption (no cap)
+- Horse grows larger with each horselul redemption
 - Jump animation when user redeems
+- Expires after 1 hour of inactivity with explosion animation

 **Falling Hearts (`fallingHearts=true`):**
 - Hearts spawn at top of screen when redeemed